 Tenants in Nevada have the right to the quiet enjoyment of their properties.
 As such, you are required to contact the tenant and give them a 24 hours’ notice before accessing the unit.
 You may want to access properties for various reasons, including:

 - Due to a court order.

-- To show the property to potential renters, buyers, or mortgagers.
+- To show the unit to potential renters, buyers, or mortgagers.

 - Due to an emergency.

-- If you have sufficient reasons to believe that the tenant has abandoned the property.
+- If you have sufficient reasons to believe that the tenant has abandoned the unit.

 Your entry must also be during normal business hours.

-Discriminating against any renter in Nevada is illegal as per Nevada’s Fair Housing Laws.
+Housing discrimination, landlord harassment, and landlord retaliation against any renter in Nevada is illegal as per Nevada’s Fair Housing Act.
 This means you cannot discriminate against any prospective or current tenants based on their gender identity, sexual orientation, national origin, disability, age, religion, sex, race, and skin color.

 3. Warranty of Habitability

-You must provide your tenants with a rental unit that meets the state’s habitability standards.
-A habitable property is one that:
+You must provide your tenant with a unit that meets the state’s habitability standards.
+A habitable unit is one that: